- Tables are 6’ x 2’ and 2.5’ high

 Sexually explicit or provocative material will not be permitted for sales and display.
 This includes nudity and partially nudity artwork.
 SPJA will determine what may be sold and displayed at its sole discretion.

-Mass production is strictly forbidden.
+Selling items that are mass-produced is prohibited in Artist Alley.
 The Artist Alley is a venue for amateur and young professional artists to promote and sell their original artwork—it is not a cheaper alternative to an Exhibit Hall space, nor is it an easy way to make money off of intellectual property that is not your own.
 Mass production and sale of items by artists in the Artist Alley could damage the integrity and threaten the continued existence of the Artist Alley at Anime Expo.

 Artists found to be (a) producing and selling items in numbers rivaling those of Exhibit Hall vendors, and/or (b) utilizing the Artist Alley in a manner that could potentially damage the integrity and spirit of the Artist Alley, may face immediate expulsion from any SPJA events.